Probabilistic Variational Causal Approach in Observational Studies: Preliminaries

 \subsection{Pearl Framework}

-Pearl uses graphical models to simulate causal relationships between variables.
-Indeed, to visualize the associations or causal relationships between a set of elements, Pearl mostly uses DAGs equipped with the \textit{local Markov assumption}.
-The latter states that a node given its parents is independent of all of its non-decedents, which implies that in our example, we have the following decomposition:
+Pearl uses DAGs equipped with the \textit{local Markov assumption} to simulate and study causal relationships between variables.
+The local Markov assumption states that a node, given its parents, is independent of all its non-descendants.
+This implies that if we denote the treatment by \( S \), the outcome by \( C \), and let \( G \) represent all parents of \( C \) excluding \( S \), the following decomposition holds:

-where $G$ is the random vector formed of all other endogenous variables.
-Using probability theory, the local Markov assumption and by intervening in the DAGs’ nodes, one can estimate the possible cause(s) of the events \cite{pearl2018book}.
+Using probability theory, the local Markov assumption, and by intervening in the DAGs’ nodes, one can estimate the effect(s) of possible cause(s) of the events \cite{pearl2018book}.
 Similar to the Neyman-Rubin framework, Pearl \cite{pearl2018book} computes ACE by subtracting the means of the treatment and control groups.
+Therefore,

-Indeed, ACE in Pearl model is defined as $\E(C|\Do(S=1)) -\E(C|\Do(S=0))$, where $\Do(S=s)$ means intervening on $S$ resulting a constant value $S=s$ for the whole population.
-Therefore, we have that and hence the Neyman-Rubin and the Pearl frameworks have similar results in many examples including the ones discussed in this paper.
+where \(\Do(S=s)\) means intervening on \(S\), resulting in a constant value \(S=s\) for the whole population.
+ACE in the Pearl framework, under the consistency and sufficiency assumptions\footnote{The sufficiency assumption ensures that all confounders are present in the model, which aligns with the back-door criterion in Pearl's framework, allowing for proper adjustment.}, is equal to the ACE in the Neyman-Rubin framework.
 The CACE and ACDE formulas defined in the Neyman-Rubin framework can be restated in the Pearl framework (under the same assumptions) as follows:

+where $M$ is a subset of $G$.
 Although the ANDE formula is used in the Pearl framework as well, it does not have a do-expression.

 Now, we briefly explain how to calculate the ACE of $S$ on $C$ in the Pearl framework.
 To do so, we have that